-I leave the skins on the apples when I make this because I like the pink hue that they impart to the apple sauce.
-This is possible because I use a ricer which makes this a really easy recipe and offers another use for the utensil you probably only use for mashed potatoes...If you don't own a ricer then you have to peel and core the apples and mash them with a potato masher instead.
+I leave the skins on the apples when I make this because I like the slight pink hue that they impart to the apple sauce whose color is deepened if you use maple syrup or boiled cider.
+Leaving the peel as is is possible if using organic apples and a ricer, which makes this a surprisingly easy recipe and offers another use for the utensil you probably only use for mashed potatoes...If you don't own a ricer then you have to peel and core the apples and mash them with a potato masher instead.

 5 lbs of unpeeled organic apples, well washed and cut into quarters, added to the pan pips, cores and all (unless, as mentioned above, you do not own a ricer)